mrisher/smtp-sts/mta-sts.md

    though it does not have any active policy; see (#removing-mtasts), "Removing MTA-STS", for use of this mode value.

-When a message fails to deliver due to an `enforce` policy, a compliant MTA MUST NOT permanently fail to deliver messages before checking for the presence of an updated policy at the Policy Domain.
+When a message fails to deliver due to an `enforce` policy, a compliant MTA MUST NOT permanently fail to deliver messages before checking, via DNS, for the presence of an updated policy at the Policy Domain.
 (In all cases, MTAs SHOULD treat such failures as transient errors and retry delivery later.)
 This allows implementing domains to update long-lived policies on the fly.

 ## Policy Application Control Flow